 Acronym [*] NA

-Official Title *§ Definition: The title of the clinical study, corresponding to the title of the protocol.
+Official Title *§ Name of Grant – To be filled

 Study Type * Definition: The nature of the investigation or investigational use for which clinical study information is being submitted.
 Select one.

 Interventional (clinical trial): Participants are assigned prospectively to an intervention or interventions according to a protocol to evaluate the effect of the intervention(s) on biomedical or other health related outcomes.